Ganesh-1905/simple-java-maven-app/README.md

 This should send an event to jenkins which should trigger a build

-Event to jenkins should trigger a build 16 Jan
+Event to jenkins should trigger a build 16 January